Rich-T-kid/TODO-projects/README.md

 Support replication + consistent hashing.
 Expose gRPC/HTTP APIs.

+## 5. HTTP Server Built on a Raw TCP Server
+* The TCP server listens for client connections, accepts raw byte streams, and then parses the HTTP request format (method, path, headers, and body).
+* Strengthens skills in network programming, parsing protocols, and managing connections.

 # (44) Live Network Latency Visualizer Across Multiple Locations
 🧩 Like: a “PingMap” of server health